Ghurid dynasty: Decline and fall

-Religion
+Religion And Creed

 The Ghurids positioned themselves as defenders of Sunnism.
 They had good relations with the Abbasids in Baghdad, who urged them to repel the advances of the Kwarizmians into western Persia.
 Their conquests in India were also presented as a battle between the armies of Islam (lashkar-i Islam) and the armies of the unbelievers (lashkar-i kuffar), and gave them great prestige in the Islamic world as defenders of the orthodoxy.